Join our Refund Crew

 What is our task at the festival?

-We are responsible for a refund station and a large-scale reverse vending machine, which can be compared to the bottle recycling machine you find at your local supermarket, but much larger.
-Festival guests bring their collected returnables to our station and have the value transferred.
+We are responsible for a refund station, where festival guests bring their collected returnables to our station and have the value transferred.
 We receive the returnable containers, count them, and sort them.
 The festival ensures the containers are collected and recycled.
 You can get a deposit on cans, bottles, cardboard handles, shot glasses, pitchers, cups, etc.

 Roskilde Festival has a rule that all volunteers must work a total of 32 hours.
 We have chosen to use 8‑hour shifts, so everyone will work 4 shifts of 8 hours each.